AOSC-Archive/aosc-wiki/users/installation/amd64.md

 MyNewComputer
 ```

-Tips: After you rebooted the computer into the new system, you may the `hostnamectl` command to do this:
+Tips: After you rebooted the computer into the new system, you may use the `hostnamectl` command to do this:

 ```
 # hostnamectl set-hostname yourhostname